yegor256/blog/_drafts/pitch.md

   them the confidence you need &mdash; the market is huge and you're not just saying it, you actually did some math.
 How can they not invest into such a huge and promising market?

+  * **Beg**.
+  Always remember that you are not equal.
+They have money, experience, reputation, and a Tesla.
+You have nothing.
+You have to demonstrate that didn't forget about this.
+Always position yourself a bit lower, play newbie, ask questions, immitate interest in everything they are saying.
+Never compete with them or argue!
+They are awesome, you're yet to be awesome.
+Something like "I'm honored to be in the same room with you" may be too much, but the direction is right.

   * **Love**.
   The truth is that investors don't want to make money.
 They want to